-William's mother had worked as a public defender in the city and soon Stephanie Rudolph, an attorney for the Urban Justice Center, had caught wind of the project.
+William's mother had worked as a public defender in the city and soon Stephanie Rudolph, an attorney for the Urban Justice Center, caught wind of the project.
 She brought another two apartments into the project and the Urban Justice Center became Heat Seek's first community partner.
 At that point another classmate Daniel Kronovet (now Heat Seek's board chair) started volunteering with the project, and the group entered the NYC BigApps competition.
 From there, the project picked up a lot of volunteers, including William's old roommates Jarryd Hammel and Tom Hunter from that cold apartment in the East Village.
 Jarryd became president and led the team to victory at NYC BigApps, and Tom became head of marketing before joining the Board of Directors.
 Harold Cooper became the organization's lead electrical engineer and Noelle Francois became the organization's head of community outreach.

 The victory at BigApps set off a media blitz and soon Heat Seek had been featured in dozens of publications including Reuters and CNBC.
 The team incorporated as a nonprofit in November 2014 and launched the first phase of its pilot program after a successful Kickstarter campaign.
-The small scale test run was a success, and in June 2015 Noelle Francois became Heat Seek's CEO and first full-time employee, joined in November 2015 by William Jeffries as CTO.
+The small scale test run was a success, and in June 2015 Noelle Francois became Heat Seek's Executive Director and first full-time employee, joined in November 2015 by William Jeffries as CTO.
 The team scaled the project up to 50+ buildings with the help of Blue Ridge Labs, an incubator for social entrepreneurs.
 Heat Seek graduated from Blue Ridge Labs and joined Beespace, an incubator for nonprofits, where it picked up its third employee and CPO Anthony Damelio.